 2. First Concrete Road

 Court Avenue in Bellefontaine, Ohio is recorded as the first concrete road in the United States.
-Built in 1893, George Bartholomew pioneered his own concrete mix and set out to pave America’s first concrete street.
+Built in 1893, George Bartholomew pioneered his own concrete mix which had surprising compressive strength and set out to pave America’s first concrete street.
 The majority were skeptical of this method, as dirt roads were more familiar, and believed the pavement would not be long-lasting.
 Bartholomew’s method proved successful and was strong enough to see little damage for the first several decades.
 The road required only $1400 for maintenance in its first fifty years!
 Great job, George!

 3. Tallest Concrete Structure